fkrull/vscode-gtk-dark-titlebar/README.md

 [dark GTK theme variant](https://developer.gnome.org/gtk3/3.0/GtkSettings.html#GtkSettings--gtk-application-prefer-dark-theme) for your VS Code windows.
 When using a dark editor theme, this leads to a more attractive UI on systems that select the title bar color based on the application GTK theme, most commonly GNOME 3.
+For best results, you should also turn off the (unthemable) menu bar using the `window.menuBarVisibility` setting.

 This extension is heavily based on the [GTKDarkThemeVariantSetter plugin](https://github.com/p-e-w/GTKDarkThemeVariantSetter)